What is DataCamp Certification?

 I passed the first exam, why do I need to retake it?

-You have 2 attempts per each certification requirement, which includes the exam(s) and case study.
-If you’re unable to complete either an exam or case study, you will have to re-register and start again.
+You have 2 attempts per each certification requirement, which includes the exam(s) and practical exam.
+If you’re unable to complete either an exam or practical exam, you will have to re-register and start again.
 This is to ensure the integrity of the certification and by extension, the validity of your results.
 We know it may be frustrating to have to retake an exam, but we’re confident that if you can pass once, you’ll have no problem passing again.

 How does DataCamp measure validity and reliability in the certification process?